-This urban fantasy was published by ROC on October 2; 2012 and has 336 pages.
+This urban fantasy that was published by ROC on October 2; 2012 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Raven Cursed, An Apple for the Creature, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs
+Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs

 Fifth in the Jane Yellowrock urban fantasy series based in New Orleans and revolving around a skinwalker who works security for a kiss of vampires.